Skip to main content

 Index-Level Scopes (Advanced)

-Beyond controlling which APIs your environment client can access, you can also configure index-level scopes to restrict access to specific data within those APIs.
+Beyond controlling which APIs your environment client can access, you can also configure index-level scopes within the Query API to restrict access to specific data.
 This provides fine-grained control over exactly what content an AI agent or integration can access.

-When your environment client has Query API access, you can optionally restrict it to specific index schemas:
+When your environment client has Query API access, you can optionally restrict it to specific schema indices:

 • All indices (default) - Access to all deployed index schemas